-From their ancestral hunting and scavenging days, to their present-day place as human companions, dogs have a need for diets high in natural meat and organs – the foundations of nutrition for carnivores.
+Your dog needs a diet high in natural meat and organs – the foundations of nutrition for carnivores.
 However, like all mammals, dogs also have a need for vitamins, minerals and other nutrients that can’t be provided by meat alone.
-At ZIWI, we complete the nutritional profile of our high-meat inclusion recipes by adding selected “Super Foods,” including curly parsley.
+Parsley is a great source of those nutrients, which is why we use it in so many of our recipes.

 Parsley is high in dietary fiber, which promotes healthy digestion by keeping food moving through the digestive tract, and acts as a diuretic, removing excess fluid from body tissues to promote urinary and kidney health.

 Additionally, many pets suffering from arthritis have shown significant improvement when parsley is added to their diets.
 This is due to the promotion of fluid movement and the anti-inflammatory properties of vitamin K in parsley.

 Regardless of their breed or life stage, parsley is an excellent, healthy addition to your dog’s diet.
 Look for it in one of our ZIWI Peak Recipes.